gilesknap/k3s-minecraft/useful/deployed/certmanager/README.md

 sed -r 's/(image:.*):(v.*)$/\1-arm:\2/g' > cert-manager-arm.yaml
 ```

-For my mixed node cluster we need to add affinity to arm and toleration of
+For my mixed node cluster we need to add affinity to arm.
-architecture:arm.

 Add the following yaml into the template for each of the 3 deployments - at the
 same indent level as `containers:`